 How to adjust European Hinges

-The pictures below shows three different parts of adjusting the hinges.
+The pictures below shows three different parts to adjust hinges.

 - Move the door from side to side.
 Sometime the gap between doors is larger on the top or bottom.
 The first screw will close that gap.
 You don’t have any further action other than screwing the screw in our out.